 - 1. Oral group examination - 2.
-During the exam both the supervisor and maybe co-supervisor will be present together with an internal examiner - During the project period, the students will write a project and hand it in using "Digigtal Eksamen" date TBA.
+During the exam the supervisor will be present together with an external examiner.
+If the project includes a co-supervisor, the co-supervisor can choose to be present. - 3.
+During the project period, the students will write a project and hand it in using "Digigtal Eksamen" date TBA.
 The exam is initiated by the students giving a scientific presentation of their project, followed by questioning by the examiners. - 4.
 There is 45 min available in total for each student covering: student presentations, questioning by examiners and grading.
-As an example, a group of 4 students will be examined for 4 x 45 min = 3 hours covering: student presentations, questioning by examiners, and grading. - 5.
+As an example, a group of 4 students will be examined for $4 \times 45 = 3$ hours covering: student presentations, questioning by examiners, and grading. - 5.
 The project will be evaluated using the 7-point grading scale and the grade will be given individually and based on an overall assessment of: - a) The written project - b) The individual student presentation of the project - c) The individual performance of the students during the oral examination

-For further information about examination, we refer to Digital Eksamen (DE).
+For further information about examination, we refer to Digital Eksamen

+Profile: BM

-Profile: BM Regenerative Medicine / Regenerativ medicin 5 ECTS course module Module code: MEDMS20K2_2
+Regenerative Medicine / Regenerativ medicin

+5 ECTS course module Module code: MEDMS20K2_2